wp-plugins/microblog-poster/readme.txt

 * diigo.com - Auto submit bookmark of your new blogpost.
 * linkedin.com - Auto publish to profile wall
 * tumblr.com - Auto publish to your blog.
+* blogger.com (blogspot.com) - Auto publish to your blog.
+* instapaper.com - Auto submit bookmark of your new blogpost.

 Please visit **MicroblogPoster**'s [website](http://efficientscripts.com/microblogposter "MicroblogPoster's website").